I have recently finished writing a book on Muslim women in Britain.

 - What would he do when a Muslim sister is told she cannot go to university?

-- What would he say if a young woman was told she cannot marry because there are no eligible Muslim men in her ethnic clan and she cannot marry a Muslim from a different ethnic/cultural background?
+- And what would he say if a young woman was told she cannot marry because there are no eligible Muslim men in her ethnic clan and she cannot marry a Muslim from a different ethnic/cultural background?

 - What would he do when a woman is abused?